 The diameter of the 1/4 oz Platinum Eagle is 22mm and it is 1.3mm thick.

 1/10 troy ounce : The fractional tenth ounce platinum Eagle coin is the smallest weight denomination in the series.
 The dimensions of the coin are 16.5mm in diameter with a thickness of 0.95 mm with a reeded edge.

 The American Eagle 1/10 oz Platinum Coin is popular for preppers because of its small size, unique patriotic design, high metal purity, and the guarantee and recognizability of being from a sovereign mint.

-Platinum has become popular with precious metals investors given its characteristics as both a commodity for industrial consumption, jewelry and as store of wealth.
+Platinum has become popular with precious metals investors looking for diversification given its characteristics as both a commodity for industrial consumption, jewelry and as store of wealth.

 It's a good idea to have platinum as part of your overall plan.
 Buying platinum eagle coins is an excellent way to diversify your investment portfolio or stack.

-FindBullionPrices.com compares precious metals prices from trusted and reputable online bullion dealers to help you find the lowest prices on American Platinum Eagles.
-The prices on our site are updated hourly and adjusted for platinum spot price.
-This gives you the tools to compare platinum prices.
+FindBullionPrices.com compares prices from trusted and reputable online precious metals dealers to help you find the lowest premiums on American Platinum Eagles.
+The prices on our site are updated hourly and adjusted for platinum spot price, providing the tools to compare platinum prices.

 You can find a large variety of platinum coins at FindBullionPrices.com.
 If we don't list prices for something you're looking for Contact Us and let us know so we can add it.